hzqst/metamod-fallguys/README.md

 ### Hook PlayerTouchImpact

-The PlayerTouchImpact get called when player touches a solid entity (pev.solid == SOLID_BBOX or pev.solid == SOLID_SLIDEBOX or pev.solid == SOLID_BSP) positively.
+The PlayerTouchImpact get called when player touches or impacts a solid entity (pev.solid == SOLID_BBOX or pev.solid == SOLID_SLIDEBOX or pev.solid == SOLID_BSP) positively.

-pPlayer.pev.velocity will be set to impactvelocity temporarily in this scenario.
+pPlayer.pev.velocity will be set to impact velocity temporarily in the hook handler.

 Any changes to pPlayer.pev.velocity will be dropped and ignored.